U.S. Route 24 in Illinois: Eureka to Indiana

 In Eureka, US 24 has a stoplight with IL 117; there are also numerous signs to Eureka College and the Ronald Reagan Trail, as Eureka had prominence in President Ronald Reagan's early life.
 US 24 then continues east, bypassing Secor to the south before meeting with I-39.

 Just east of I-39, US 24 serves as the main east–west road through El Paso, which largely serves as a stop for travelers on I-39.
 US 24 travels through one other community, Gridley, before having an interchange with I-55 west of Chenoa.

 East of I-55, US 24 has an intersection with former US 66.
 It then passes through the towns of Fairbury, Forrest, and Chatsworth, intersecting IL 47 in Forrest.
 Just south of Gilman, US 24 has an interchange with I-57 before overlapping US 45 through Gilman.
 The two highways separate east of Gilman.

 In Crescent City, US 24 intersects IL 49.
 In Watseka, it overlaps IL 1 through the town; the final concurrency, with US 52 in Sheldon carries into Indiana.

 History

 The routing of US 24 in Illinois is largely unchanged from 1926.
-Prior to 1937, US 24 ran through Canton on various roads; afterward, it was relocated southeast, closely paralleling the Illinois River.
+US 24 formerly ran through Canton and Peoria on various roads; it was relocated southeast out of both cities in 1937 and 2012, respectively.

 In 1995, a bypass around Washington was completed.
 The old US 24 became an extension of IL 8 to near Eureka.
 In 1997, it was changed to Business US 24, and IL 8 was truncated back to west of Washington.

-Prior to 2012, US 24 ran through Peoria via downtown on various roads.
-That year, it was rerouted from the McClugage Bridge to the Shade–Lohmann Bridge on the border of Bartonville and Peoria, which carries I-474.

 Since the 1950s, US 24 through Illinois and Missouri has been considered as one route of various Chicago to Kansas City federal Interstate proposals (1956, 1968, 1972).
 None of these proposals received federal funding or support.
 Portions of US 24 are incorporated in the Chicago–Kansas City Expressway.
 This highway involved new signage designating the route as IL 110 and did not require any new road construction.